 For example, if the total number of students at your college is 1,500 and your typical web survey response rate is 10%, your expected number of respondents is 150.
 Here, we would strongly recommend in-class administration.
 But if the typical response rate is 30%, your expected number of respondents is 450, so web survey administration would be fine.
 Please contact us if you would like to discuss which would be your best option.

 The RISC Survey team works closely with you on every aspect of preparing and administering the survey, including invitations, reminder messages, and delivery of the online survey.
-The timeline below outlines the process for the Fall 2019 data collection.
+The timeline below outlines the process:

 - Sign service agreement.